eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ### [Taxi routes](#taxi-routes)

-As explained in the section [Taxiways](#taxiways), taxi-routes describe the operational path of an aircraft between the runway and the gate (or vice versa).
+As explained in the section [`Taxiways`](#taxiways), taxi-routes describe the operational path of an aircraft between the runway and the gate (or vice versa).

 Taxi-routes can be defined using the Taxiway Routes Editor.